-At the heart of the Festival lies the recognition of the pianist as a multifaceted musician.
+The concept of the pianist as musician lies at the heart of the Festival.
 The various roles of the pianist – as virtuoso, chamber musician, accompanist, conductor, academic and teacher – are all examined.
 As part of this holistic approach, the various international schools of piano playing are considered.

 With Alfred Brendel as the Festival’s Patron, Sir András Schiff as President, and the Festival’s founder Marios Papadopoulos a renowned pianist himself, the bar is set very high in terms of quality and artistic integrity.

 Previous participants at the Festival have gone on to achieve great success.
-Notable alumni include Alim Beisembayev (winner of the Leeds International Piano Competition 2021), Martin James Bartlett, Mark Viner, Alexander Ullman and Mishka Rushdie-Momen.
+Notable alumni include Alim Beisembayev (winner of the Leeds International Piano Competition 2021), Martin James Bartlett, Mark Viner, Alexander Ullman, Mishka Rushdie-Momen and Denis Kozhukhin.

 Piano FESTIVAL faculty